wscherphof/fastify-htmxample/README.md

 [pug-material-design](https://github.com/wscherphof/pug-material-design) (still
 far from complete) to render [Material Design Components](https://material.io/develop/web).
 It's also imported client-side, to instantiate the JavaScript objects needed.
-There, it makes some special arrangements to make sure this also happens on the HTMX partial content loads.

 The `.pug` files are in the `views` directory.
 You'll notice the use of pug's [inheritance](https://pugjs.org/language/inheritance.html) mechanism for